 Double insulation

-Electricity.
-Electronic devices are usually equipped with basic insulation to prevent electric shock.
-Some devices are additionally equipped with supplementary insulation in case the basic insulation is damaged; this is called double insulation.
-Double insulation is often applied to devices with a high risk of electric shock due to leakage current caused by water or dust.
+Electric and electronic equipment is normally provided with basic insulation to prevent electric shock.
+In preparation for the failure of the basic insulation, some equipment is additionally provided with supplementary insulation, which is called double insulation.
+Double insulation is often applied to equipment that has a high risk of electric shock due to leakage current caused by water or dust.